oracle-livelabs/database/patch-me-if-you-can/04-simple-rollback/simple-rollback.md

 In this lab, you will roll back after applying patches.
 AutoUpgrade protects your database during patching using a guaranteed restore point.
 If something happens in your maintenance window, you can use AutoUpgrade to roll back.

 **Caution:** AutoUpgrade rolls back by flashing the database back to a restore point created before patching.
 This means any data entered after patching with AutoUpgrade is lost.
 Use AutoUpgrade restore functionality only before go-live.
-If you need to rollback after go-live, please look at lab xx UPDATEUPDATE - Advanced rollback.
+If you need to rollback after go-live, please look at lab 8 - Advanced patching.

 Estimated Time: 10 Minutes